Most women experience occasional bouts of a common yeast infection known as vaginal thrush.

 Oestrogen is a factor, so ensure good hormone balance, and likewise having a strong immune system will minimise your risk and that means a good diet, low stress levels, and regular exercise.

-– have plenty of high fibre foods such as wholegrain cereals, fruits and vegetables, psyllium and oat bran either in food or supplements
+– have plenty of high fibre foods such as wholegrain cereals, fruit and vegetables, psyllium and oat bran either in food or supplements

 – garlic is a natural antibiotic and can be included in the diet every day.
 It is best to have garlic at a separate time to acidophilus as the antibiotic activity of garlic may interfere with the acidophilus organism

 – certain supplements can help as they feed and promote the growth of good bacteria.
-These include Vitamin C and bioflavonoids to promote the body’s immunity, and the herb Golden Seal may soothe and decrease inflammation of the mucous membranes.
+These include Vitamin C and bioflavonoids to promote the immune system, and the herb Golden Seal may soothe and decrease inflammation of the mucous membranes.